crnch/crnch/README.md

 Hi, I’m @crnch.
-I'm building this profile to publish work in connection with web3.
+I'm building this profile to publish work in ranging over a variety of my personal interests.
 Send me a message on [twitter](https://twitter.com/crnch0x) or via [email](mailto:crnch@protonmail.com).

 Have an excellent day!